-Lost customer surveys identify sources of run-off or churn to provide insight into improving customer retention.
+Closed account surveys identify sources of run-off or churn to provide insight into improving customer retention.

 |Life Cycle Mystery Shopping

-Shoppers interact with the company over a period of time, across multiple touch points, providing broad and deep observations about sales and service alignment to the brand and performance throughout the customer lifecycle across multiple channels.
+In lifecycle shops, shoppers interact with the bank over a period of time, across multiple touch points (digital, contact center and in-person).
+This lifecycle approach provides broad and deep observations about sales and service alignment to the brand and performance throughout the customer lifecycle across all channels.

 Comment tools are not new, but with modern Internet-based technology they can be used as a valuable feedback tool to identify at risk customers and mitigate the causes of their dissatisfaction.